Mbed-TLS/TF-PSA-Crypto/docs/architecture/tf-psa-crypto-repository.md

 . pkcs12.c

-Furthermore, the following Mbed TLS C modules can be potentially included in the PSA-Crypto library as the builtin driver implementation relies on them but their interface is not public and thus may change without notice:
+Furthermore, the following Mbed TLS C modules can be potentially included in the TF-PSA-Crypto library as the builtin driver implementation relies on them but their interface is not public and thus may change without notice:
 . asn1parse.c
 . asn1write.c
 . oid.c